BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

    unique drops.
  * Removed buffs for Big Game Hunt DLC rare skins.
 We weren't touching any other skin drop percentages, which made them an anomaly.
+ * Removed disabled-by-default categories which I'd had in there for my own testing purposes.
+No real need to have them in there in the first place, and it just made checking/unchecking the mod fraught with potential unintended side effects.

 **v1.2.2**, April 25, 2018 (commit `2618668b068b93a397820dcbabcae9bf83a67fd8`):
  * Changed mod filenames to have a `.txt` extension.